rust-lang/reference/src/type-layout.md

 * size
 * alignment
 * relative offsets of its fields or elements
+* relative offsets of padding
 * for enums: how the discriminant is laid out and interpreted

 > **Note**: Type layout is allowed to change with each compilation.
 Instead of
 > trying to document exactly how each type is laid out, we only document the
 > properties that are guaranteed.

+## Padding

+Types may contain *padding*: bytes that have no semantic meaning that may take on any bit pattern.
+When a type is [moved or copied], the value of padding bytes may be changed.

+If a field can be accessed, its padding is also the padding of the containing type.

+> **Note:**: Padding is usually added to make sure that fields and the type
+> itself are properly aligned.
+As such, padding is usally only added to types
+> with multiple fields.
+As an exception, [manually setting the
+> alignment][alignment modifiers] can create padding for a type with one field.

 ## Size and Alignment